2017 marks our 30th anniversary. 30 years of quality & dependable commercial restaurant hood cleaning.

 The answer to that question comes down to three items that greatly affect the price charged by a hood cleaning company and that can have a big impact on the restaurant or cafeteria being cleaned.
 I will now take you through these steps and explain how they affect what a hood cleaning company will charge.

 Hello and Welcome to our Blog!

 MRJ Maintenance specialises in Restaurant and Commercial Hood Cleaning.
-The company was started in 1987 and has 25 plus years in the Cooking Exhaust Cleaning business.
+The company was started in 1987 and has over 30 years in the Cooking Exhaust Cleaning business.
 We are located in the Sierra Foothills town of El Dorado (outside of Placerville).
 From there we routinely service Sacramento, El Dorado, Amador and Placer counties with an extended service area covering Northern California and the San Francisco Bay area.

 This Blog will center on information, articles and links about Restaurant and Commercial Exhaust Hood Cleaning and obviously promote MRJ Maintenance as your Hood Cleaning company of choice.

 Monthly – Solid fuel cooking operations (Wood or Charcoal)

 Quarterly – High-volume cooking operations such as 24-hour cooking, charbroiling or wok cooking